progayk/vuepress-project/docs/vuejs2_course/state-management-with-vuex.md

 ::: tip
 Methods that start with the dolar sign ($) are not the methods we created, they come from Vue.js.
-In this case from a third-party package Vuex.
+In this case from a third-party package `Vuex`.
 :::

-* Go to `Result.vue` and instead of using `props` use `computed` property.
-In it create function called `counter` and return the state of the counter.
+* Go to `Result.vue` and instead of using `props` use `computed` property, create function called `counter` and return the state of the counter.

 **src/components/Result.vue**